-Lydia Davis’s shortest stories, only a sentence or two long, float like little dinghies on the white of the page.
+Lydia Davis is best known for two accomplishments: translating to acclaim Proust’s Du côté de chez Swann and writing short stories, some of them among the shortest ever written.
+These would seem to be incompatible enterprises.
+Davis’s shortest stories, only a sentence or two long, float like little dinghies on the white of the page.
 They can’t be followed the way stories ordinarily are followed, nor are they “told” in the usual sense of that word.
 They belong to the class “fiction” but also to the larger class made up of all things isolated in time or space: specimen creatures in jars, radar blips that promise interstellar life, Beckett’s characters on a desolated stage, or John Cage’s notes dispersed across silence.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.